Background & challenges

 Concerned about the perpetuation of the resource, BNE also offers a planting service for hedging and abandoned agricultural hedges.
 Similar to the approach for its exploitation sites, within this framework BNE proposes the intervention of a service provider, partner, specialized in the field of intervention.

 The total funds to be raised amount to €84,000.
-The price for planting a lasting tree starts at €8 and breaks down as follows:
+The price for planting a lasting tree is €8 and breaks down as follows:

 - installation work 2020 (preparation, planting, protection): €5.46